sagemath/trac_to_gh/Issue 9476.md

 1. Support for minus space modular symbols
 2. Some sparse linear algebra improvements

 The new version is called eclib-20100711 since it is more than just a patch-level change.
-New spkgs will be linked here shortly.
+See below for a link to the spkg.

-The interface in sage/libs/cremona has been updated accordingly in the patch (to appear shortly);  this depends on #9441
+The interface in sage/libs/cremona has been updated accordingly in the patch;  this depends on #9441

 Issue created by migration from https://trac.sagemath.org/ticket/9476